Jan-Kerschbaum/Parec/README.md

 <img src="parec-backend/app/data/computer_science_categories.png" width="90%" height="90%">

 We further only use certain keys that are relevant for our task, namely `abstract`, `title`, `author`, `year` `category` and `paper_id`.

-We do not apply further preprocessing of the abstracts, in order to keep subtextual relations between the words intact and because our topic model, Top2Vec, we will filter out stopwords by default.
-It further performs lemmatization to reduce words to their base form, which can help with topic modeling.
+✂️ We filter out stopwords via [NLTK](https://www.nltk.org/search.html?q=stopwords&check_keywords=yes&area=default) and punctuation via the Python [string](https://docs.python.org/3/library/string.html) module.
+Lemmatization is not applied to maintain the expressiveness of terms and topics.

 ### Data Point Example